 The villages are suitable for limited development which respects the village character and local distinctiveness and would help to maintain the vitality of these communities.
-Sites may be specifically identified by the Council within or on the edge of some of these villages to help meet local needs, including through Neighbourhood Plans.
+A number of site allocations are proposed to ensure identified needs are met.
+Further allocations may be made through Neighbourhood Plans.